-Specialized elements of hardware and software, connected by wires, radio waves and infrared, will be so ubiquitous that no one will notice their presence by Mark Weiser he most profound technologies are those that disappear.
-They weave themselves into the fabric of everyday life until they are indistinguishable from it.

-Consider writing, perhaps the first information technology.
-The ability to represent spoken language symbolicalis approachable only through complex jargon that has nothing to do with the tasks for which people use computers.
+Specialized elements of hardware and software, connected by wires, radio waves and infrared, will be so ubiquitous that no one will notice their presence by Mark Weiser is approachable only through complex jargon that has nothing to do with the tasks for which people use computers.
 The state of the art is perhaps analogous to the period when scribes had to know as much about making ink or baking clay as they did about writing.